• Skip to primary navigation

 vegan teriyaki sauce Pinterest image

-This is the best homemade healthy teriyaki sauce!
-This sauce is so easy to make with either soy sauce or coconut aminos, fresh ginger, coconut sugar, green onion, and chili flakes to give it the most authentic sweet, yet slightly spicy flavour.
-This sauce is perfect for stir fries, marinades and asian dishes.
+This is the best homemade healthy teriyaki sauce.
+This sauce is so easy to make with coconut aminos, fresh ginger, green onion, and chili flakes to give it the most authentic sweet, yet slightly spicy flavour.
+This sauce is perfect for stir fries, chicken, marinades and other asian dishes.

 A jar of teriyaki sauce with chili flakes on top.